mezzyboss/AutoServiceApp/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:
+## Non-modular samples for Visual Studio Code

+JavaFX 17 samples to run from Visual Studio Code with different options and build tools.

+Version Visual Studio Code: 1.63.0 or higher.

+Download [JDK 17 or later](http://jdk.java.net/) for your operating system.
+Make sure `JAVA_HOME` is properly set to the JDK installation directory.

+### Java

+For the first time only:

+- Download [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

+- Make sure you have the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) installed in your Visual Studio Code.

+- Clone the sample, open the folder `hellofx` in Visual Studio Code.
+Open any of the Java file to import the project.

-- `src`: the folder to maintain sources
+- Open `.vscode/settings.json`, replace the `<JavaFX_lib_path>` to you JavaFX lib folder.

-- `lib`: the folder to maintain dependencies
+- Open `.vscode/launch.json`, replace the `<JavaFX_lib_path>` to you JavaFX lib folder.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+#### Run the JavaFX Application

+To run the JavaFX Application, open left side `Run and Debug` panel -> `Launch App`.